AbdelrahmanShaheen/Ask_Me_Project_C-/README.md

 # This is an **AskMe system project** using `classes` for encapsulation.
- We all familiar with the ask.fm site ,where people ask questions and others answers them, so this is a simulation of it using c++ only.
+ This is a simulation of ask.fm site as We all familiar with the ask.fm site ,where people ask questions and others answers them.

-##
+## Feauters
 * This is files-based system
-   * Every time the user run it, you see the previous state (users/questions/answers)
+   * Data Stored in two files ,one for questions(questions.txt) and the other for users(users.txt)
+   * These two files in a folder called "DataBase" above.

 * Login/Sign up/Sign Out
    * Any system allow a user to sign up (name, email, password, username, password)
-   * Also: As a user do you allow anonymous questions?
+   * You can loggin with (userName ,password)

 ## operations :
 * ```User operations``` :